 These should answer most, if not all, of your questions about the grant application process.
 Please be sure you’ve read them before asking additional questions.
 If you do need more information, send an email to:

-Visit our website to see the work of 2021 grant winner Kris Graves and our four finalists for some wonderful examples of American Aftermaths.
+Visit our website to see the work of 2021 and 2022 grant winners and finalists for some wonderful examples of American Aftermaths.
 Reach out if you have questions about whether your proposal is a fit.
 TAP’s board and advisory committee all feel this is some of the most important work we’ve ever funded.
 Thank you for your individual commitments as photographers to helping us all grapple with these legacies.